🍃 Taroko Gorge Day Trip: My Honest Review & Tips

 Eternal Spring Shrine from afar

-• A mountain highway runs through the park, which makes every attraction accessible by vehicle.
-You can see the start of many attractions without having to go very far.
+• A mountain highway runs through the park, which makes every attraction accessible by vehicle and not as rewarding.

 The Value Score is determined by the price divided by the duration of an experience.
 All prices mentioned here are in USD.

 A day trip to Taroko Gorge costs between $90 and $150, depending on how you get there and what type of tour you book.
-This extremely well-rated Taroko Gorge guided tour costs $150 (I last checked prices in May 2024).
+This extremely well-rated guided Taroko Gorge tour costs $120 (I last checked prices in December 2024).

 Taroko National Park has no entrance fee.